-International Admissions - International Transfer Credit Evaluation
+International Admission - International Transfer Credit Evaluation

 Students who have completed college-level (post-secondary) classes at an institution abroad may contact the Office of International Programs (OIP) to request an international transfer credit evaluation.
 The evaluation is completed by the Study Abroad Advisor AFTER the student is accepted and matriculated (submitted the Enrollment Confirmation Form) at UMaine.

 - Read the transfer credit process and transfer policy at UMaine.

 Transcripts: Academic transcripts submitted to the Office of International Programs for evaluation must be certified original documents.
 Documents in a language other than English must be accompanied by an official English translation.